Stimulus Check: Will GOP Counteroffer Affect Biden's $1.9 Trillion Relief Package?

-(CBS Detroit) — The Biden administration recently proposed a $1.9 trillion economic relief package.
+(CBS Detroit) — The Biden administration is laying the groundwork to pass a $1.9 trillion economic relief package.
 The American Rescue Plan, as it is known, would include a $1,400 stimulus check, additional unemployment insurance, a bigger child tax credit and a lot more if passed as is.
 It may not pass as is, however.

+On Monday morning, 10 Republican Senators, led by Maine’s Susan Collins, laid out the details of a counteroffer.
+“In the spirit of bipartisanship and unity, we have developed a COVID-19 relief framework that builds on prior COVID assistance laws, all of which passed with bipartisan support,” stated a letter from the group to the President.
+“Our proposal reflects many of your stated priorities, and with your support, we believe that this plan could be approved quickly by Congress with bipartisan support.”

 While changes are possible, it is still unclear what those changes would be and how they would affect the overall package.
 Direct payments, which have bipartisan support, will likely remain in some form.
 But the amount and the threshold to qualify could be adjusted.
 Other components of the president’s stimulus package could shift to other bills or fall by the wayside entirely.
 Some experts believe the final package will end up being in the neighborhood of $1 to 1.5 trillion.